signalarun/machine-learning/dataset/readme.md

    - Measures by the number of members in the class
  * Difference in proportion of labels (DPL)
    - Measures the imbalance of positive outcome in different classes

+## Feature importance
+ * Explains each feature of dataset with a score.
+ * SHapely Additive exPlanations, an opensource framework to get feature importance